 9. SIGNIFICANCE OF RESIDUAL ADVERSE EFFECTS

-Given the limited magnitude of effects and the application of mitigation measures, aircraft operations are not expected to cause residual adverse effects to natural, social, or cultural environments.
+Given the limited magnitude of effects and the application of mitigation measures, operations by Government of Northwest Territories' Marine Transportation Services are not expected to cause residual adverse effects to natural, social, or cultural environments.

 10. ENGAGEMENT AND CONSULTATION